sanyabeast/imginarium/README.md

 ![ComfyUI](https://img.shields.io/badge/ComfyUI-Integrated-green)
 ![MongoDB](https://img.shields.io/badge/MongoDB-Database-green)

-A powerful tool for generating high-quality stock images using AI.
+A powerful tool for generating high-quality images using AI.
 This project combines LM Studio for prompt generation with ComfyUI for image creation, and includes a MongoDB database for image management.

 ## 🌟 Features

-- **Multiple Configuration Profiles**: Choose between different generation styles (stock, art, etc.)
+- **Multiple Configuration Profiles**: Choose between different generation styles (stock, art, avantgarde, etc.)
+- **Dynamic Configuration Detection**: Automatically detects all config files in the configs directory
 - **Tag-Based Generation**: Create images based on customizable tags like subject, mood, setting, and style
 - **LM Studio Integration**: Generate detailed, creative prompts using advanced language models
 - **ComfyUI Integration**: Create high-quality images using the powerful ComfyUI backend
 - **Database Management**: Store and search images with MongoDB
 - **Flexible Configuration**: Customize all aspects of the generation process
 - **User-Friendly Menu Interface**: Simple numbered menu system for easy navigation
+- **Default Workflow Support**: Each configuration can specify its own default workflow
 - **Multiple Workflow Support**: Use different ComfyUI workflows for various generation techniques
 - **Workflow Validation**: Automatic validation of workflow files for required placeholders
 - **Placeholder System**: Use placeholders in workflows for dynamic content